 - PSBC handles all data requests in compliance with FIPPA legislation.
 Sections 26 to 36 of FIPPA identify the conditions under which personal information can be collected, used and disclosed. - 2.
 Requests from the general public regarding access to their personal patient records will be transferred to the public body that originally produced or obtained the data.
 PSBC is normally not the originator of data within its stewardship. - 3.
 Requests for perinatal data from a single hospital or Health Authority can be made to the Health Authority of interest.
 PSBC does not provide this service. - 4.
-Aggregate data requests can be made by completing the online data request form available on the PSBC website.
+Aggregate data requests can be submitted through the PHSA Data Access Request Online Portal on the PSBC website. - 5.
+Research requests can be submitted through the PHSA Data Access Request Online Portal on the PSBC website.